 where F is the force applied, d is the distance moved in the direction of the force, and θ is the angle between the force and the direction of motion.

-The work-energy theorem states that the work done on an object is equal to the change in its kinetic energy:
+The work-energy theorem states that the work done on an object is equal to the change in its kinetic energy.
+This can be expressed as:

 Efficiency = (Useful Energy Output / Total Energy Input) × 100%

-Power is defined as the rate at which work is done or energy is transferred, expressed as:
+Power is defined as the rate at which work is done or energy is transferred.
+It is calculated using the formula:

 Problem: A 5 kg object is lifted to a height of 10 m.
 Calculate the gravitational potential energy gained.